Sunday, 29 March 2026

 What is Bruxism?

-Bruxism (BRUK-siz-um) is a condition in which you unconsciously grind, gnash, or clench your teeth.
+Bruxism (BRUK-siz-um) is a common clinical condition in which you unconsciously grind, gnash, or clench your teeth.

-• Awake Bruxism: Clenching your jaw during the day, usually in response to stress or deep concentration.
+• Awake Bruxism: Clenching your jaw and teeth during the day, typically as an involuntary response to intense stress, anxiety, or deep concentration.

 Signs & Symptoms

-• Worn Teeth: Teeth that look flattened, chipped, or fractured.
+• Abnormal Tooth Wear: Teeth that appear noticeably flattened, chipped, or fractured.

-• Tooth Sensitivity: Increased pain when eating hot, cold, or sweet foods due to worn enamel.
+• Tooth Sensitivity: Sudden pain or discomfort when consuming hot, cold, or sweet foods due to eroded protective enamel.

-• Jaw Pain: Tight, tired, or sore jaw muscles, especially right after waking up.
+• Jaw Fatigue & Pain: Tight, sore, or exhausted jaw muscles, particularly upon waking in the morning.

-• Tongue Scalloping: Indentations along the sides of your tongue from pressing it against your teeth.
+• Tongue Scalloping: Noticeable ridges or indentations along the sides of the tongue from being pressed firmly against the teeth.

 Causes & Risk Factors

-Doctors believe bruxism is caused by a combination of physical, psychological, and genetic factors.
+Medical professionals believe bruxism is triggered by a multifaceted combination of psychological, physical, and genetic factors.

-• Medication Side Effects: A known (though uncommon) side effect of certain psychiatric medications, particularly SSRI antidepressants.
+• Medication Side Effects: Bruxism is a documented (though less common) side effect of certain psychiatric medications, specifically SSRI-class antidepressants.

 Complications: The TMJ Connection